yzhao062/cs-paper-checklist/README.md

 ## 2. 📚 Introduction

-- [ ] 2.1 Problem is defined in the first 2 paragraphs.
+- [ ] 2.1 The main problem or task is clearly defined within the first two paragraphs.
-- [ ] 2.2 Motivation includes either real-world examples or citations to prior work.
+- [ ] 2.2 Motivation includes either (a) real-world use cases or (b) citations to prior work—ideally both.
+- [ ] 2.3 The introduction ends with a brief overview of the proposed method and its name.
-- [ ] 2.3 Paper contributions are listed explicitly in bullet or itemized form.
+- [ ] 2.4 Contributions are explicitly itemized (e.g., “(1) first framework for ..., (2) new dataset for ..., (3) extensive evaluation on ...”).
-- [ ] 2.4 Each contribution is verifiable (not vague claims like “we improve understanding”).
+- [ ] 2.5 Each contribution is specific and verifiable—avoid vague claims such as “we provide insights” or “we improve understanding.”
-- [ ] 2.5 End of introduction states method name and structure of the rest of the paper.
+- [ ] 2.6 Bonus: Include a compelling figure on the first page—e.g., comparison to prior work, performance highlight, or visual explanation of the core idea.

 ---